 The Neill family

-The family of Robert & Letitia Neill – Robert was a Belfast jeweller, anti-slavery campaigner and head of a large family that spread across the UK and the USA.
-Their children included Letitia, wife of US child adoption pioneer Charles Loring Brace, and Henry, the leading expert on the American cotton crop in the late 19th century.
+- The family of Robert Neill & Letitia Ireland – Robert was a Belfast jeweller, anti-slavery campaigner and head of a large family that spread across the UK and the USA.
+His and Letitia’s children included Letitia, wife of US child adoption pioneer Charles Loring Brace, and Henry, the foremost American cotton crop expert.
 Article first posted: 27/02/13.
-Last updated: 11/10/13.
+Last updated: 14/03/22.

-The Neills & the American Civil War – how William and Henry Neill’s reputations were made by the war, but their cotton business destroyed; the shenanigans of Henry’s two American fathers-in-law, Daniel C Lowber and Alexander Schultz, undercover agents on opposing sides; Henry’s surreptitious career as a blockade runner and his capture off Charleston.
+- Henry Neill & the American Civil War – the shenanigans of Henry’s two American fathers-in-law, Daniel C Lowber and Alexander Schultz, undercover agents on opposing sides; Henry’s surreptitious career as a blockade runner and his capture off Charleston.
 Article first posted: 11/10/13.
 Last updated: 14/03/22

-- The life and families of Henry M Neill – either “the greatest cotton crop estimate expert in the world” or “a prophet who is an agent of evil”, depending on one’s point of view.
+- The life and families of Henry Montgomery Neill – either “the greatest cotton crop estimate expert in the world” or “a prophet who is an agent of evil”, depending on one’s point of view.
 Henry had a colourful private life and was grandfather to the artist Harmon Neill, and to who knows who else.
 Article first posted: 27/02/13.
-Last updated: 11/10/13.
+Last updated: 14/03/22.

-The early life of Susan Mary Abbott – the revelation that Susan Neill was the illegitimate daughter of Thomas Love Peacock; her correspondence with George Meredith; questions about Alice Bunce Abbott and Robert and Sarah Garrod.
+- The early life of Susan Mary Abbott – the revelation that Susan was the illegitimate daughter of Thomas Love Peacock; her correspondence with George Meredith; her friendship with Mary Ellen Meredith; her whirlwind romance with William Neill.
 Article first posted: 17/10/11.
-Last updated: 11/10/13.
+Last updated: 14/03/22.

 The Powell family

 The Powells of Devynock and Church Lawford by Sir Anthony Wagner, a former Garter King of Arms.
 The document describes how a Welsh family of modest farming origins migrated to England and became a model of middle-class respectability.
 The family tree at the end (which carries the imprimatur of the Garter King of Arms, however biased) says that Jim can claim descent from Edward I and Owen Glendower.
 Which puts him in the company of most people in England and Wales.